 Population

-The International Union for Conservation of Nature (IUCN) estimates over 10 million barn owls worldwide.
-There are over 2 million individuals in the Americas.
-This bird is the second most distributed raptor, the first being the peregrine falcon.
+The International Union for Conservation of Nature (IUCN) estimates that there are more than 10 million barn owls globally, with over 2 million individuals residing in the Americas.
+This wide distribution makes the barn owl the second most widespread raptor in the world, surpassed only by the peregrine falcon.

 You may also like: Nocturnal Animals List: What Stays Awake At Night?